ubccr/hpc-toolset-tutorial/coldfront/README.md

 ## Seeding the Database for the Full Day Tutorial
 <details>
 These steps were done in advance to allow for the presentation of a more hands-on tutorial which spends time on learning the features rather than the minutia of the setup.
-If you would like to go through these steps yourself, destroy the containers, delete the ColdFront database, start the containers, login to ColdFront and follow these steps:
+If you would like to go through these steps yourself, destroy the containers, delete the ColdFront database, and start the containers.
+This will create a new, empty ColdFront database.
+Then you'll be able to login to ColdFront and follow these steps to populate the database.

 ```
 ./hpcts destroy